foladipo/news-flash-cp1/README.md

 - **What if I want to use another port?**

 That's easy.
-In the root of the project. create a file named `.env` and add the following line to it:
+Edit your existing `.env` file (or create a new one) and add the following line to it:

 ```bash
 PORT=<YOUR_DESIRED_PORT>